cskylab/cskylab/_cfg-fabric/_rb-k8s-mod-hello-oauth2.md

-# k8s-mod-metallb-system
+# k8s-mod-hello-oauth2

-[MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.

-> **Note**: Namespace `metallb-system` should be considered as cluster service.
-It is mandatory to deploy it with this name as a cluster singleton.
+This namespace is intended to deploy a simple Hello World application in Kubernetes for testing purposes.

 ## Generate configuration files with cskygen